We Deal in Lead A Weird West Gunslinger Adventure Game

 When open, allow passage from either side but most are one-way and disappear once closed at the destination.

-Thanks to their magic imbued artefact guns, Gunslingers can see and open slip doors which are invisible to most.
+Thanks to the magic imbued in their artefact guns, Gunslingers are able to see and open slip doors which are invisible to most.

 Magical gateways #

-Unlike fairly stable and consistent slip doors, the Drifted World’s magical gateways are dangerous and unpredictable, often activated by ritual.
+Unlike fairly stable and reliable slip doors, The Drifted World’s magical gateways are dangerous and unpredictable, often activated by ritual.

 Being imbued with old magic, they often house spirits or demons.